csulbying/web-app-dev/01-setup/setup.md

 When you click the source control icon, the IDE is in source control mode.
 Click the `...` icon on the top and it displays a list of source control commands, select `Push` to push the changes to GitHub repository.
 The first time you use the git operation, VS Code will prompt you for your GitHub account name and password.

-## 3 Deploy Git Repository to Netlify
+## 4 Deploy Git Repository to Netlify

 [Netlify](https://www.netlify.com/) allows developers to host thier website for free.
-You don't even need an account to use it.
+You don't even need an extra account to use it.
 Go to its website and login using you Github account.

 Click the `New site from Git` button and select your repository to be deployed.
 Usually you use the `master` branch.
 For a simple static webiste, leave the `Build Command` and `Publish directory` empty.
 You should have a `index.html` file as the home page for your site.